geanders/HyperHeatwavePredictiveModels/README.md

 author: "G. Brooke Anderson, Keith Oleson, Bryan Jones, Roger D. Peng"
 date: "August 25, 2015"
 output: html_document
+references:
+- id: oleson2015
+  title: Avoided climate impacts of urban and rural heat and cold waves over the U.S. using large climate model ensembles for RCP8.5 and RCP4.5
+  author:
+  - family: Oleson
+  - family: Anderson
+  - family: Jones
+  - family: McGinnis
+  - family: Sanderson
+  container-title: Climatic Change
+  type: article-journal
+  issued:
+    year: 2015
+    month: In press
+- id: anderson2015a
+  title: Predicting hyper-heatwaves-- Developing health-based models to predict whether a heatwave is likely a hyper-heatwave or a less dangerous heatwave based on its characteristics
+  author:
+  - family: Anderson
+  - family: Oleson
+  - family: Jones
+  - family: Peng
+  container-title: Climatic Change
+  type: article-journal
+  issued:
+    year: 2015
+    month: In prep.
+- id: anderson2015b
+  title: Hyper-heatwaves and health in a changing future-- Projecting frequency of high-mortality heatwaves in 82 US communities in 2061--2080 under different climate, population, and adaptation scenarios
+  author:
+  - family: Anderson
+  - family: Oleson
+  - family: Jones
+  - family: Peng
+  container-title: Climatic Change
+  type: article-journal
+  issued:
+    year: 2015
+    month: In prep.
 ---

 # Overview

 We have developed several predictive models to classify whether a heatwave is a hyper-heatwave, which we define as a heatwave associated with a 20% or higher increase in all-cause mortality risk in the community in which it occurs.
-The methods used to develop these models are fully described in a paper we are currently preparing to submit ([Reference]).
-Once the paper is published, we will provide a link to the paper's web address.
+The methods used to develop these models are fully described in a paper we are currently preparing to submit (@anderson2015a), and projections created using the models under different future scenarios are given in another paper we are preparing to submit (@anderson2015b).
+Once the papers are published, we will provide links.

 This repository includes three main models, all of which use, as predictive variables of whether a heatwave is a hyper-heatwave, a variety of characteristics of the heatwave.
 These models are: